Gift, Estate, and Generation-Skipping Transfer Tax Calculations

 Generation-Skipping Transfer Tax

 The GST tax may apply to lifetime gifts or direct skips occurring at your death to skip persons.
 The GST tax is calculated on the value of the gift or bequest, after subtraction of any allocated GST exemption, at the maximum estate tax rate for the year involved, which, for 2013 to 2025 is 40%.
-Each individual has a GST exemption equal to the applicable exclusion amount for the year involved.
+Each person has a GST exemption equal to the applicable exclusion amount for the year involved.

 A direct skip is a transfer made during life or at death that is: